Arborator/arborator-documentation/parserQuick.md

 ## Data upload
 There are three ways to upload data for syntactic analysis on QuickParser:
 * plain text (up to 50,000 tokens, provided the anticipated number of sentences does not exceed 5,000) - the text needs to be pasted directly into the field provided;
-* text file (limit TBC) - a `.txt` file needs to be uploaded;
+* text file (100,000 tokens if the number of sentences is not greater than 5,000) - a `.txt` file needs to be uploaded;
 * CoNLL-U file (100,000 tokens if the number of sentences is not greater than 5,000) - a `.conllu` file needs to be uploaded (please note that any existing syntactic annotation will be overwritten)

 ## Sentence segmentation and tokenisation
-In the case of plain text or text file upload, please be aware that QuickParser performs automatic sentence segmentation using strong punctuation **exclusively for English and French data**.
+In the case of plain text or text file upload, please be aware that QuickParser performs automatic sentence segmentation using strong punctuation **exclusively for French data**.
 For these two languages, you can leave "Plain text" option on in "Select format to parse".
 For other languages, "Vertical" or "Horizontal" option will need to be selected.

 * In "Horizontal" format, you will need to start each sentence on a new line and separate tokens with spaces.
 * In "Vertical" format, each token begins on a new line and sentences are separated by blank lines.